sap-tutorials/Tutorials/tutorials/hcp-webide-localizing-app/hcp-webide-localizing-app.md

 Using a single file not only makes it easy to update strings in the future, but it makes it trivial to localize the UI to different languages and locales.
 If you want to support multiple languages (English, Spanish, German, French, etc.) or multiple locale settings for a given language (e.g. UK vs US English, or German vs Swiss German) you can create separate files to store the localized strings.

-In this tutorial, you will add implement language support for Dutch (`nl`) Spanish (`es`), German (`de`), with the base file covering English (`en`) via the HANA Cloud Platform Translation Hub.
+In this tutorial, you will add implement language support for Dutch (`nl`) Spanish (`es`), German (`de`), with the base file covering English (`en`) via the SAP Cloud Platform Translation Hub.
 Additionally, strings are provided for Swiss German (`de_CH`) to demonstrate language and locale support.
 After running the app, you will test that the runtime loads the correct files by setting the language/locale in your browser.

 **Background on i18n:**